weitaoren/weitaoren.github.io/_pages/research.md

 - *Joint Advertising and Participation Decisions in Cross-Store Promotions*, with Fangruo Chen & Yao Chen
 - *Optimal Price Guarantee Strategy under Consumer Anticipated Regret*, with Fangruo Chen & Chengjie Li

+## Conference and Talk

+- *Managing Product Fit Uncertainty in Online Shopping: On Information Search and Return Shipping Insurance.*
+  The 17th International Annual Conference of Chinese Scholars in Management Science and Engineering (CSAMSE), Chengdu, China, Jul 26–27, 2025.